Build an integration

 git commit -m "Initial commit"

-4. Open the solution in Visual Studio and build it or alternatively you should also build it from the command line using the dotnet cli: dotnet build
+4. Open the solution in Visual Studio and build it.
+Alternatively, build it from the command line using the .NET CLI:

-There are several steps needed to create a crawler that fetches data, creates Clues and passes them back to CluedIn for processing.
-Please refer to our Hello World sample repository for a working example.
-This is based on a simple external JSON service
+You need to perform several steps to create a crawler that fetches data, creates clues, and passes them back to CluedIn for processing.
+For a working reference, see our Hello World sample repository, which demonstrates the process using a simple external JSON service .

-The following is the minimal steps required to replicate the Hello World example:
+The minimal steps required to replicate the Hello World example are as follows.

 1. Create model classes.
 You can use a subgenerator for this: